haneensa/smokedduck-whatif/tools/smokedduck/README.md

 - [ ] Automatically create a ticket when a new major DuckDB version is released so we don't fall behind.
 - [ ] Full testing over all operator code paths to ensure complete lineage coverage.
 - [ ] Track captured lineage metadata so that we need to disable the optimizer during lineage querying.
-- [ ] Automatically disable short-circuiting when capturing lineage to avoid breaking provenance model semantics.
+- [ ] Automatically disable short-circuiting when capturing lineage.
 - [ ] Port optimized lineage querying (using low cost lineage indexes) to this version of SmokedDuck.
 - [ ] Create a Lineage Buffer Pool and explore compressed lineage to ensure we can stay within a user-specified budget of memory/disk.
 - [ ] Support additional aggregation types including custom aggregation functions in KSemirings.